Difference between first and second class

 Second class seats on European trains

 Second class seating is perfectly adequate on all European trains.
-You will receive a nice comfortable seat, plenty of leg room (if you are over 190cm tall then we would suggest looking into first class seating, in possibly a solo-seat) and your luggage allowance certainly won’t suffer.
-Only certain rail operators have luggage restrictions ( click here for more details) and there are certainly no class based allowances either.
-If you are travelling on a strict budget or aren’t a fussy traveller, then second class will be a great option.
+You will receive a nice comfortable seat, plenty of leg room (if you are over 190 cm tall then we would suggest looking into first class seating, possibly in a solo-seat) and your luggage allowance certainly won’t suffer.
+Only certain rail operators have luggage restrictions (click here for more details) and there are certainly no class based allowances either.
+If you are travelling on a strict budget or aren’t a fussy traveller, then second class will be a fine option.

-Although you won’t receive a meal served to your seat, you can always bring some food on board or purchase something in the train bistro or from the snack trolley.
-Most second class carriages are also fairly quiet so you don’t have to expect a noisy or a chaotic trip.
-Plus, the carriages are also kept very clean, there are always toilets available and you might even have the opportunity to make friends with your fellow travellers.
+Although you won’t receive a meal served to your seat, you can always bring some food on board or purchase something in the train cafe-restaurant carriage or from the snack trolley.
+Most second class carriages are also fairly quiet so you don’t have to expect a noisy or chaotic trip.
+Plus, the carriages are also kept very clean, there are always toilets available, and you might even have the opportunity to make friends with your fellow travellers.